Shine, Jesus, Shine

+The chorus to the song has been noted for its similarity to Neil Diamond's Sweet Caroline, with school children often singing Bom!
+Bom!
+Bom! in school assemblies.

 The song was sung by the children of Department of Social Welfare and Development staff and students from the Mary Immaculate Parish Special School at Villamor Air Base for the departure of Pope Francis from the Philippines on 19 January 2015.
 Its performance was meant to evoke World Youth 1995, which the Philippines hosted, as well as the visit of then-Pope John Paul II.